Hit the flip: B-Sides of records (part 15)

 The one place where you’ll find a never ending flow of new and interesting sounds?
 Tracks that appear on the good old fashined B-Sides of records.

-Back in the mists of time when physical media, namely pieces of pressed plastic, ruled the industry, airwaves, jukeboxes and dance floors.
-There was always a hallowed space for additional music, bonus mixes, additional jams and downright daring to find and make their way into world.
+Back in the mist of time when physical media, namely pieces of pressed plastic, ruled the industry, airwaves, jukeboxes and dance floors.
+There was always a hallowed space for additional music, bonus mixes, additional jams and downright daring to make and find their way into world.
+Giving artists and acts the chance to push the envelope and try their hand at something more risqué than a label manager may have wanted – but waved through nonetheless.

 Check our latest finds: